 Pope Francis apologizes for Catholic Church's role in Canadian residential school system

-Pope Francis has apologized to a group of Indigenous delegates for the Catholic Church's role in Canada's residential school system and asked for forgiveness.
+Pope Francis has apologized and asked for forgiveness for the Catholic Church's role in the Canadian residential school system, and vowed to visit Canada to deliver the apology in person to survivors.

 After private meetings between Pope Francis and First Nations, Inuit and Metis delegates this week, all parties met the Pope at the Vatican on Friday.